Whether you're selling a lake house on Lake Michigan or a split-level in the UP, paying 6% in real estate agent fees is a lot.

 - Sewer and wastewater treatment

-You'll need to fill out the Michigan Seller's Disclosure Statement and provide to all potential buyers.
+You'll need to fill out the Michigan Seller's Disclosure Statement and provide it to all potential buyers.
 If your listing broker doesn't give you this statement to fill out, you can download itdirectly from the Michigan Association of Realtors®.